secretstartups/handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 Circumstances may exist outside of those defined above that could necessitate further review.
 TPRM Engineers are encouraged to use professional discretion in identifying these circumstances and performing additional Security review or validation as needed.

-If a Risk Acceptance was put in place at the time of the previous assessment, inquiry should be performed with the vendor or relevant stakeholder to determine the current status of the risk.
-Any updates should be documented within the Risk Object.
+If a Security Notice was documented at the time of the previous assessment, inquiry should be performed with the vendor or relevant stakeholder to determine the current status of the identified risk(s).
+Any updates should be documented within the Security Notice Issue.
 This can be performed in tandem with the requisition or after its approval.

 | Data Classification | Request | Supplemental Questionnaire in Zen? | Okta SSO? | New BIA / Tech Stack Entry? | BitSight Review? | Evidence of PenTest and BCP Testing |
 | ------ | ------ |------ |------ |------ |------ | ------ |